-Learn the basics of sending out NTOs - what a Notice to Owner is, who is required to send one, how it secures your lien rights, as a subcontractor when you are required to send an NTO, what 40 and 45 days mean, what happens if the owner pays the general contractor before you can send your Notice to Owner, and best business practices.
+Learn the basics of sending out NTOs - what a Notice to Owner is, who is required to send one, how it secures your lien rights, and when you are required to send an NTO - and what happens if the property owner pays the general contractor before you send your Notice to Owner.

-This blog was taken from a webinar that was presented by SunRay Construction Solutions and Alex Barthet.
+This information was taken from a webinar presented by SunRay Construction Solutions and Alex Barthet.
 Alex is a board-certified construction lawyer who serves clients in Florida.
-In this blog, we will discuss what you should do when you have only 40 days left to send your Notice to Owner.
+In this article, we discuss what you should do when you have only 40 days left to send your Notice to Owner.

 What is a Notice to Owner/Notice to Contractor in the state of Florida?

-Who is Required to Send a Notice to Owner/Notice to Contractor?
+Who is Required to Send a Notice to Owner on private projects?

-If you are working directly for the general contractor and not contracted directly with the owner of the property, you must send a Notice to Owner, even if everyone knows your name or you have a huge truck or other equipment on the property.
+For example, if you are working directly for the general contractor and not contracted directly with the owner of the property, you must send a Notice to Owner, even if everyone knows your name or you have a huge truck or other equipment on the property.

 The chain of command for public projects is a little bit different.
-If you are a subcontractor who is hired directly by the general contractor, you are not required for public projects to send a Notice to Owner.
+If you are a subcontractor on a public project who is hired directly by the general contractor, you are not required to send a Notice to Owner.
 But if you are working on a public project and are hired by a subcontractor to the general contractor, you are required to send a Notice to Owner.

 Think of it as working with the owner of the property.
 The owner knows who you are on a public project that is bonded.
 The general contractor hired you directly, so if you are looking to get paid, and the general contractor holds the bond, then you go after that bond.

-A Notice to Owner needs to be received, not sent, by the 45th day from first furnishing labor materials to the project.
-They key word here is “received.”
+A Notice to Owner needs to be received - not sent - by the 45th day from first furnishing labor and/or materials to the project.
+They key term here is “received.”

 To count the 45 days, you need to count every day including all weekends and legal holidays.
-The exception to this rule is if the 45th day is a Sunday, it will roll into a Monday.
-If Monday is a legal holiday, the 45th day will be considered to fall on -Tuesday.
+The exception to this rule is if the 45th day falls on a weekend, it will roll into a Monday.
+Similarly, if that Monday is a legal holiday, the 45th day will be considered to fall on -Tuesday.

-An exception to the 45-day rule is specially fabricated materials.
-If you are working on a special window that can only be installed into a specific residential or commercial property, the clock starts ticking as soon as you start fabricating the material.
+Another exception to the 45-day rule concerns specially fabricated materials.
+As an example, if you are working on a special window that can only be installed into a specific residential or commercial property, the clock starts ticking as soon as you start fabricating the material.

 This is not an uncommon scenario, and you have to be very careful.
 Because if you wait, you can actually lose your lien rights.
 If the owner pays the general contractor before you send your Notice to Owner, and the owner has received a Contractor’s Final Affidavit, you can lose your lien rights.